 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of leaving a child unattended in an automobile under NRS 202.485.
 Click on a topic below to jump to that section:

-- 2. Nevada penalties for leaving a child alone in a motor vehicle
+- 2. What are the penalties for leaving a child alone in a car in Nevada?

 1.1.
 Child endangerment and homicide charges